Scaling FME Server Dynamically on Microsoft Azure

 4. Set the Scale mode to Scale to a specific instance count.

-5. Set the Instance Count to scale to the number of instances you want running when no scaling conditions are met.
+5. Set the Instance Count to scale to the desired number of instances when no scaling conditions are met.

 6. Add a scale condition and select Scale to a specific instance count